Rock of Love Bus with Bret Michaels

 Rock of Love Bus with Bret Michaels is the third season of Rock of Love with Bret Michaels and was confirmed by VH1's website in a blog on July 16, 2008.
 In the show, eligible women live on tour buses and travel with Bret Michaels, competing for his attention and affection.
 The show premiered on January 4, 2009.
-On December 29, 2008 it was announced Rock of Love Bus would be the final Rock of Love.
+On December 29, 2008, it was announced Rock of Love Bus would be the final Rock of Love.

 Production and legal problems

-On September 28, 2008, a truck driven by a roadie hauling equipment for Rock of Love Bus, caused an accident when the driver fell asleep at the wheel.
+On September 28, 2008, a truck driven by a roadie hauling equipment for Rock of Love Bus, caused a deadly accident when the driver fell asleep at the wheel.
 The truck crossed over the median and into oncoming traffic on Interstate 57 near West Frankfort, Illinois.
 The truck hit a pickup truck and a sports-utility vehicle.
 The two 19-year-old college students in the sports-utility vehicle were killed, and the two individuals in the pickup truck were seriously injured.
 The driver was charged with driving with a suspended license and moving violations.
 No other Rock of Love employees or crew were involved.
 According to a statement by VH1, Michaels asked that production be temporarily suspended.